ambarishbiswas/miums_v1.0/README.md

  	-use_reference_sequence_from_assembly 0/1                       [Default is set to 1, which means assembly will be done on the inputted reads/sequences in the inputted prior constructing a sample specific reference library of marker sequence, which will then be used for classifying archaea, bacteria and viral reads ]

  	-assembler                            Spades/Megahit            [Default set to SPAdes; to use Megahit assembler specify '-assembler megahit']
- 	-assembled_contigs_file               FASTA_seq_file            [specify an existing (multi)FASTA sequence file.
+ 	-assembled_contigs_file/-acf               FASTA_seq_file            [specify an existing (multi)FASTA sequence file.
 Taxonomy prediction of the contigs will be carried out prior constructing a sample specific reference library of marker sequence.
 Either gzip compressed (i.e. with extension .gz) or uncompressed FASTA sequence file is expected ]